-Several responders argued for a higher margin of generosity (060, 092, 135, 157, 200, 219).
-Two responders (060, 219) argued it should be set at 20% because of uncertainty and time delay associated with large sites such as An Camas Mòr and Kingussie EPI.
+Several responders argued for a higher margin of generosity (060, 076, 092, 135, 157, 200, 219).
+Three responders (060, 076, 219) argued it should be set higher (e.g. 20%) because of uncertainty and time delay associated with development, for example, with large sites such as An Camas Mòr and Kingussie EPI.
 Savills on behalf of J and M Forbes Leith Partnership (219) argued that due to the geographically fragmented nature of the National Park, with the Cairngorms massif effectively preventing easy movement between areas, a more generous level should be provided within each of the Park's constituent parts.
 Scottish Land and Estates (092) believed a higher margin should be delivered through what they call 'long sites', which could be developed if demand for them were needed.
 Highlands and Islands Enterprise (200) believed that the higher level of affordable housing proposed by the LDP will result in the area becoming more attractive to younger buyers and result in the need for a level of generosity of around 15-20%.
 They also believed that population and household projections should be treated cautiously and therefore a higher level of generosity is needed to deal with this.